 This is a face to face part time evening course.
 You will need to attend approximately 5.5 hours of class, over 2 evenings a week, for 30 weeks.
 As well as the in-class component, you will need to complete approximately 2 hours of other study per week.

 You may also be required to complete approximately 1 hour of additional study each week outside of class hours, including content review and assessment preparation.

 When applicable, students will have the option to study flexibly from remote TAFE NSW Connected Learning Centres or home.

 NOTE Alternatively there will also be 5 day block arrangements set for each semester.
 Block 1 will run from the 15 March to 19 March 2021, Block 2 will run from 7 June to 11 June 2021.
 Students will be required to nominate which practical delivery option they will undertake on application.

 For any students wishing to apply for Recognition of prior learning and/or credit transfer please provide this information to the teaching section prior to starting the course so that accurate fees can be calculated for this course.
-For any study completed more than 10 years ago, this will be treated as Recognition of Prior Learning not Credit Transfer under Smart and Skilled guidelines.
+For any study completed more than 10 years ago, this will be treated as Recognition or Prior Learning not Credit transfer under Smart and Skilled guidelines.